spesml/spesml.github.io/2_Concepts/5_MaturityModel/0_FocusAreas/logical_vp.md

 ## Logical Physical Modelling (LPM)
-In the SpesML methodology, physical and mechanical properties of the system are described in the Logical Viewpoint.
-This focus area describes the possible levels of maturity a development team can achieve when modelling physical information for a SUD.
+In the SpesML methodology, physical and mechanical properties of the system and the interaction between physical and cyber components are described in the Logical Viewpoint.
+This focus area describes the possible levels of maturity a development team can achieve when modelling physical information for a SuD.

-### LPM A: Physical properties of the system and context are defined using DataTypes.
+### LPM A: Physical components and cyber components (SW-Subsystem) are identified and modeled as separate components in the logical structure.
+Special elements are used to identify and model physical and cyber components in the logical viewpoint.

+### LPM B: Interface behavior between the physical components and the SW-Subsystem is modeled on a high level of abstraction.
+The interface behavior of the physical and cyber components are modeled on a high level of abstraction.

-### LPM B: Physical behaviour of the SUD and Context elements are modelled.
+### LPM C: Physical behaviour of the SUD and Context elements are modeled on a high level of abstraction.
+This capability requires that the physical behavior of both SuD and Context elements are modeled.

-### LPM C: Physical behaviour is used when simulating the logical components.
+### LPM D: Aspects of the physical behaviour of the SuD are included when simulating the logical components.

-Quantities are assigned to external logical components.
-##### Physical quantities are modeled using the specific elements of the plugin.
+The simulation of the logical components includes the aspects of the physical behavior of the SuD.